graphqlcrud/spec/docs/getting-started.md

 ## Rationale

 GraphQL is a flexible query language supporting many different data access patterns.
 For most of the projects CRUD operations turn out to be a very common pattern.
-Definifing this very common pattern enables the community to build tooling specific to the common CRUD style API.
+Defining this very common pattern enables the community to build tooling specific to the common CRUD style API.

 ## Targets of this spec